taidalog/Suwarin/README.ja.md

 Copyright 2022 taidalog

-SeatingChartMaker is licensed under the MIT License.
+Suwarin is licensed under the MIT License.